-Sidney King Reeves who also settled in Pike County, Georgia.
+Research NotesGeorge W. Reeves seems to have been a close relative of Sidney King Reeves who also settled in Pike County, Georgia.
 The relationship is supported by the 1898 obituary of Henrietta Dawson Reeves Drake published in the Pike County Journal, which indicates that she was a "relative" of Mrs. M. E. Green and Mrs. E. F. Dupree, daughters of Sidney King Reeves.

 The 1887 death notice of George W. Reeves mentions a daughter identified as "Mrs. Curtis."
 One Rhoda Reeves married Robert Curtis in Pike Co., GA, in 1873, but this appears to have been an African-American couple.
 In 1880, Robert Curtis, 26, African-American, was enumerated in Spalding County.
 His household included two Reeves stepsons.
 The correct identity of George W. Reeves's daughter was Mary Elizabeth Reeves Curtis.